Avalon Medical Development Board

 Trudy Saldana has been married to her husband Joe for 50 years.
 They came to Catalina as newlyweds.
 Trudy and Joe raised their family on the island.
 40 years ago Trudy worked as part of a group seeking and starting P.L.A.Y., Avalon’s first preschool.
 The Saldanas owned and operated Coyote Joe’s Restaurant for 33 years.
 A fiscal conservative, Trudy has experience with profit and loss issues, management, problem solving and strategic planning.
 She cares “about everyone receiving equal access to quality health care and effective medical treatment on the Catalina Island.”
 Her only daughter Gina is a registered nurse at CIMC and issues pertaining to the hospital and the City of Avalon are a top priority for her.
 Serving on the AMDC Board is a way to “give back” to the community she has called home for over half a century.

 Beatrice Van Every has “loved” coming to Catalina regularly since childhood.
-She retired ten years ago after working extensively with physicians, hospitals and HMO’s in a variety of capacities.
-Her interests and expertise make her an asset to the board.
-An avid sail boater, Bea and her husband Scott (a CIMC Foundation trustee) purchased a home and recently moved to the island full time.
+She retired after working extensively with physicians, hospitals and HMO’s in a variety of capacities.
+She received a Biological Science degree from the University of California Irvine and was the Electronic Billing Supervisor at US Diagnostic Corporation.
+Her strong background in property management, operations, collections and Human Resources make her an asset to the board.
+With over 25 years experience in medical billing, working with Orange Coast Medical Center, Saddleback Memorial and Irvine Hospital she “ developed large batch processing protocols for accounts receivable payments and has experience working with a variety of insurance providers.”
+An avid sail boater, Bea and her husband Scott (a CIMC Foundation trustee) purchased a home and in 2010 moved to the island full time.